BuzzLeclair/Workshop_emacs/README.md

 ## **Exercise 2 - Lockfiles and backup files**

-If you doesn't know what are lockfiles and backup files, you can read this [documentation](https://www.gnu.org/software/emacs/manual/html_node/emacs/Backup.html).
-If you doesn't want them to be created : </br>
+If you do not know what are lockfiles and backup files, you can read this [documentation](https://www.gnu.org/software/emacs/manual/html_node/emacs/Backup.html).
+If you don't want them to be created : </br>

 In the `init.el` file, make sure that:
    - lockfiles are not created
-   - backup files are not created
+   - backup files are not created (be careful, as they are sometimes useful if you remove the wrong file !)
 ---

 ## **Exercise 3 - Columns**